Law of Bangladesh: Freedom of information

-The Right to Information Act 2009 passed by the Jatiyo Sangshad was hailed as a major reform.
+The Right to Information Act of 2009, passed by the Jatiya Sangsad, was hailed as a major reform.
 The law allows information requests to most government departments, except the military.
 Hence, security agreements with foreign countries are not under its purview.

 As of 2016, 76,043 requests have been made to the Chief Information Commissioner by citizens and organizations.

 Criminal law

-The main criminal laws are The Penal Code, 1860, the Code of Criminal Procedure, The Cattle Trespass Act 1871, The Explosive Substances Act 1908, The Prevention of Corruption Act 1947, The Anti-Corruption Act 1957, The Special Powers Act 1974, The Dowry Prohibition Act 1980, The Narcotics (Control) Act 1990, The Women and Children Oppression Act 1995 and The Anti-Terrorism Act 2013.
+The main criminal laws are the Penal Code, 1860, the Code of Criminal Procedure of Bangladesh, the Cattle Trespass Act 1871, the Explosive Substances Act 1908, the Prevention of Corruption Act 1947, the Anti-Corruption Act 1957, the Special Powers Act 1974, the Dowry Prohibition Act 1980, the Narcotics (Control) Act 1990, the Women and Children Oppression Act 1995 and the Anti-Terrorism Act 2013.

 Company law

 Bangladesh's company law has its roots in the Joint Stock Companies Act 1844 enacted by the Parliament of the United Kingdom.
 It was later influenced by the Companies Act 1857, Companies Act 1913 and Companies Act 1929.
 The Securities and Exchange Ordinance, 1969 was the most important piece of legislation incorporating corporate activities during the Pakistan period.
 After the independence of Bangladesh, post partition Indian company law served as a model for reforms.
 The Company Law Reforms Committee was set up in 1979 with leading civil servants, chartered accountants and lawyers.
 The committee's recommendations were not implemented until 1994, when the Companies Act (Bangladesh) 1994 was passed by the Jatiyo Sangshad.
 The Securities and Exchange Commission Act of 1993 created the Bangladesh Securities and Exchange Commission to oversee the country's two stock markets.